quantalogic/quantalogic/quantalogic/flow/flow_yaml.md

 ---

-## 8. Observers 👀
+## 9. Observers 👀

-Monitor events like node starts or failures.
+Monitor events like node starts, completions, or failures.

 ### Example
 From the story generator: